 Core courses present the basic and most vital concepts of computational science and as such, every student must complete these (a total of five or 30 EC).
 The final core component is a 36 EC Graduation Research Project that students complete in the second year.

 Further to the core courses there are Constrained choice courses that include central concepts, but here we offer some choice.
 Each student must complete a minimum of 30 EC constrained choice courses during their programme.
 These courses are an addition to the core courses and allow students to broaden their knowledge in either computing or modeling and simulation.
 This leaves a remaining 24 EC of free choice courses, which can be chosen from the recommended elective courses.
-These are courses that can be seleccted from across the University as ideal ways to broaden your knowledge of computational science.
+These are courses that can be selected from across the University as ideal ways to broaden your knowledge of computational science.
 Recommended elective courses are typically used by students to specialise in a particular domain of computational science (e.g., Computational Finance, Computational Biology, etc.) that will lead to the Graduation Research Project.

-Once accepted into the Master’s, you will go through our intake procedure, which involves a self-assessment and an interview.
+Once accepted into the Master’s, you will go through our intake procedure, which involves a self-assessment.
 This is intended to identify your interests and knowledge gaps, and help prepare the best curriculum for you.
 The course Introduction to Computational Science is intended to bring all students to the same level of basic knowledge and prepare them for the rest of the programme.
 In the second year, you have more freedom.
 You can choose any course that you consider relevant for your Graduation Research Project.
 Here, you can specialise in a large set of disciplines, currently including Finance and Economics, Biology and Bioinformatics, Numerical Mathematics and Earth sciences.